-The use of oils for aromatherapy is now viewed by many as standard therapeutic practice.
-In fact, such are the gains made into modern medical practice it is now often recommended as part of a patient’s holistic treatment programme by the medical profession.
+The practice of Aromatherapy is probably one of the commonly recognised, and most accepted of all alternative and complementary medicines.
+The use of oils in aromatherapy is now viewed by many as standard therapeutic practice.
+In fact, such are the gains made, modern medical practice now often recommends it as part of a patient’s holistic treatment programme.

 How Do We Use Essential Oils For Sleep?

-This profile depends on the plant used, the part of the plant the oil is extracted from and the age of the plant.
-Therefore the way they help us gain sleep is unique to each oil.
+Each of the 12 aromatherapy oils have differing properties and chemical compositions, meaning each has a unique chemical profile.
+This profile depends on the plant, and often the part of the plant and the age of the plant.
+Therefore the way they support sleep is unique to each.

-The oils and application methods that work for one person may be totally ineffectual for someone else.
-The aroma and its impact upon us and our sleep will be completely different for each of us.
+As individuals our lack of sleep is caused by many different factors.
+The oils and application methods that work for one person may be ineffectual for someone else.
+The aroma and its impact upon us and our sleep will be different for each of us.

-One person may find an aroma exceptionally calming, but the same oil may trigger terrible memories for someone else.
+One person may find an aroma exceptionally calming, but the same aroma may trigger terrible memories for someone else.
 In the same way, a fragrance that one person finds highly unpleasant may be therapeutic and calming to another.

 The Science Behind The Aromas.